Pakistan expresses solidarity as COVID-19 beats India | ExBulletin

 Prime Minister Narendra Modi, criticized for the catastrophic COVID-19 situation across India, has held a series of meetings with officials and oxygen manufacturers.

-The government has decided “to grant full exemption from basic customs duties and sanitary import charges” on certain items for “three months with immediate effect,” read a statement released on Saturday after a meeting on measures to increase the supply of oxygen and related equipment.
+The government has decided to grant full exemption from basic customs duties and sanitary cessation on importation of certain items for three months with immediate effect, a statement released after a meeting on measures to increase l supply of oxygen and related equipment on Saturday.

-On Friday evening, India’s Interior Ministry said the government was working to bring in high-capacity tankers from countries such as Singapore and the United Arab Emirates.
+On Friday evening, India’s Home Office said the government was making efforts to bring in high-capacity tankers from countries such as Singapore and the United Arab Emirates.

 The tankers will be brought on Indian Air Force transport planes and will help speed up the transport of oxygen to the country, according to the ministry.